 From a psychological standpoint, it is worthwhile to investigate his accusation from a less flawed position than his own.
 Is Mr. Nye’s endowment of science in any way like Mr. Ham’s faith in Genesis?
 If the answer is even marginally positive, we have a knowledge problem, for the judgments we form about our truth claims require a level of disinterest that no belief can aspire to, for beliefs by definition signal an attachment, affection, or personal stake that is inimical to the proper exercise of judgment (see “Can Belief Be Knowledge?“).
 We face an old issue here, one first raised by Plato who described knowledge as “justified, true, belief.”
 Note the incompatibility of the words used in Plato’s definition, perhaps because there is some evidence in the dialogue that dealt with this issue, Theaetetus, that Plato felt this definition as flawed as we do.
 This introduces the psychological side of the question.
 No one watching the debate can deny that Mr. Nye is a passionate advocate of the scientific process, and on several occasions both he and Mr. Ham explicitly compared their attachments, the former to empiricism, the latter to revealed Christianity.
 Wouldn’t that acknowledgement lend credence to Mr. Ham’s charge that science is a belief system as religion is?
 And wouldn’t that equivalency tarnish the putative objectivity of science?
 Wouldn’t Mr. Nye admit that he believes in science, loves it even?
-And wouldn’t that be enough to verify Mr. Ham’s charge?
+And wouldn’t that be enough to verify Mr. Ham’s charge of scientism, that Mr. Nye too has a belief system to guide him?